1052 Tata Lane

 A hearing will be held to discuss all new Vacation Home Rental applications.
 Public input cannot be limited to specific people or people residing in specific locations – the government must include all public input.

 Anyone dissatisfied with the decision of the Zoning Administrator may file an appeal to be heard by the Planning Commission through notification to the City Clerk.
-A completed appeal form available through the City Clerk's Office, 1901 Airport Road, along with the appeal fee, must be filed with the Clerk's office within fifteen days from the date of the decision.
-The appeal fee is $1,000.
+Return the Appeal Form to the City Clerk's Office, 1901 Airport Road, South Lake Tahoe, CA 96150 along with the appeal fee.
+It must be filed with the Clerk's office within fifteen days from the date of the decision.
+The appeal fee is $310.

 Search Database for VHR's